ARPA-SIMC/fedora-live-netroot/README.md

    for network booting by qemu, it can be the same for different images, but only one image will be the one to be booted by default
- * `RW` equal to `Y` if the root filesystem should be mounted read-write, without a in-memory overlay, in the booted system
+ * `RW` equal to `Y` if the root filesystem should be mounted read-write, without an in-memory overlay, in the guest system
- * `DEBUG` equal to `Y` if debugging should be enabled in the booted system, this includes a verbose debugging of the pre-rootfs dracut boot process and output of all the log information to a local file through a serial console in qemu.
+ * `DEBUG` equal to `Y` if debugging should be enabled in the guest system, this includes a verbose debugging of the pre-rootfs dracut boot process and output of all the log information to a local file through a serial console in qemu
- * `EXTRA_QEMU` extra options for qemu
+ * `EXTRA_QEMU` extra options for qemu.

 ### Customisation of the installed system